grodansparadis/vscp-p1-pulse-interface/README.md

 # vscp-p1-pulse-interface

-P1 interface for smart meters to computer
+HAN P1 interface for smart meters to serial TTL.

+The PCB, assembled or bare, can be bought from http://www.grodansparadis.com

 ![Schema rev A](images/schema-rev-a.png)